isomerpages/csc-corp/_who-we-are/Organisation Structure.md

 	<div id="myaccordion">
 		<details>
 			<summary>Digital Learning Services</summary>
-			<p class="Accordian-Paragraph">Drive and enable digital learning for an integrated and seamless learning experience.</p>
+			<p class="Accordion-Paragraph">Drive and enable digital learning for an integrated and seamless learning experience.</p>
 		</details>
 		<details>
 			<summary>Learning Futures Group</summary>
-			<p class="Accordian-Paragraph">Nurture conditions for continual experimentation and innovation in learning design and technology.</p>
+			<p class="Accordion-Paragraph">Nurture conditions for continual experimentation and innovation in learning design and technology.</p>
 		</details>
 		<details>
 		<summary>Programme Management Unit</summary>
-		<p class="Accordian-Paragraph">Partner institutes to provide end-to-end administrative and logistics support for training programmes and other forms of learning interventions so that learners enjoy a seamless experience in their learning journey.</p>
+		<p class="Accordion-Paragraph">Partner institutes to provide end-to-end administrative and logistics support for training programmes and other forms of learning interventions so that learners enjoy a seamless experience in their learning journey.</p>
 		</details>